-(4) A does not have carer status if the care or support provided to B is provided by A in a professional capacity, as part of A's contract of employment or in the course of self-employment by A, or for remuneration (however, A may be reimbursed by B for all expenses properly incurred in connection with the care or support).
+- (5) Subject to subsection (6), A does not have carer status if the care or support provided to B is provided by A in a professional capacity, as part of A's contract of employment or in the course of self-employment by A. - (6) For the avoidance of doubt, A may be reimbursed for all expenses properly incurred in connection with the care or support without losing carer status.